 Jean Vigo, who grew up surrounded by roaming cats, was originally going to pair Père Jules with a dog.
 Luckily, he opted for cats, who blend in perfectly with the film’s naturalist and surrealist tones.

 The Private Life of a Cat (1947)

 Director Alexander Hammid

-With thoughtful and humourous editing, and a few intertitles placed here and there, Hammid creates a simple narrative for us to follow.
+With thoughtful and humorous editing, and a few intertitles placed here and there, Hammid creates a simple narrative for us to follow.
 Through a cat’s eye perspective, we’re given privileged access to the unfurling of magical moments, from birth onwards.
 Soon enough, the kittens take their first steps and they gradually become fluffier and more daring.
-Brace yourselves for the close-up of kittenbirth, and gripping action when one of the little critters attempts to ascend a climbing post.
+Brace yourselves for the close-up of kitten birth, and gripping action when one of the little critters attempts to ascend a climbing post.

 Alice in Wonderland (1951)

 Director Clyde Geronimi, Wilfred Jackson and Hamilton Luske